OctopusDeploy/People/Security-Operations/L2-Security-Analyst.md

 # L2: Security Analyst

 > _I possess strong analytical skills and a keen eye for detail to identify potential vulnerabilities and threats in systems and networks.
-I am responsible for continuously monitoring and assessing security measures, developing strategies to mitigate risks, and ensuring the overall safety and integrity of the organisation's data and infrastructure._
+I am responsible for continuously monitoring and assessing security measures, developing strategies to mitigate risks, and ensuring the overall safety and integrity of the organization's data and infrastructure._

 - **Planning Horizon**: Current and next cycle.
 - **Impact Radius**: Self plus some teammates.